awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-adv-features-conversion.md

 ## Override the mapping of a single attribute<a name="ddb-en-client-adv-features-conversion-single"></a>

 To override the way a single attribute is mapped, supply an `AttributeConverter` for the attribute\.
-This addition overrides any converters provided by the table schema's `AttributeConverterProviders`\.
+This addition overrides any converters provided by `AttributeConverterProviders` in the table schema\.
 This adds a custom converter for only that attribute\.
 Other attributes, even those of the same type, won't use that converter unless it is explicitly specified for those other attributes\.

 The `@DynamoDbConvertedBy` annotation is used to specify the custom `AttributeConverter` class as shown in the following snippet\.